LETTER: Thompson's answers about Jan. 6, election fall short

 Thank you for reading!
 We hope that you continue to enjoy our free content.

-Rain and snow this morning transitioning to light rain late.
+Partly cloudy early then becoming cloudy with periods of snow this afternoon.
 Some sleet may mix in.
-High 42F.
-Winds SE at 10 to 15 mph.
-Chance of rain 100%.
-Snow accumulating 1 to 3 inches..
+High 41F.
+Winds SSW at 5 to 10 mph.
+Chance of snow 100%.
+Snow accumulations less than one inch..

 Editor,